Ahmed-Amine-Soltani/terraform-gcp-cdn/README.md

 - Some files to upload to the bucket , least an index page `index.html`and a 404 page `404.html`.
 - [gsutil](https://cloud.google.com/storage/docs/gsutil_install) command-line tool.

+**Enable APIs**

+In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created:

+- Cloud DNS API
+- Compute Engine API

 ------

 See the module [documentation](https://github.com/Ahmed-Amine-Soltani/terraform-gcp-cdn/blob/master/more-detail.md) for more information.